 About the benefits of API testing, incorporating them in the initial stages will prove profitable as a majority of your tests are already managed.
 For example, Runscope permits you to reprocess the same tests through multiple environments and share tests.

 Interestingly, your QA and dev teams create tests and can utilize them in staging environments.
 Later on, the DevOps teams can make use of the same tests to operate them on a schedule during production to administer those used cases.
 In short, reusing API tests during the development lifecycle supports collaboration within teams and delivers an accurate and extensive testing composition.

 You May Enjoy: Top 10 Ways APIs Can Benefit Your E-Commerce Business

 The act to integrate restful API testing with your development process can be managed in several different ways.
 For instance, numerous organizations include API tests within their continuous deployment (CD) and continuous integration (CI) processes clutched to trigger URLs or even direct plugin using an open-source automation server like Jenkins.

 When an API test leads to failure at the time of CI or CD, the process comes to a halt indicating the API issue needs to be stabilized before the build is finished.
 The inclusion of API tests within this process offers greater assurance to both product and engineering teams mainly related to the coverage of all the bases before the product is released to the customers.

 The benefits of API testing here also permits you to create tests specified to an API during the development process.
 This is almost similar to the process as to how we create other software in TDD.
 In simple words, test run new endpoints while they are being created during the development and later activate them to run within the CI/CD pipeline.
-To know more, you can get in touch with testers and developers at ImpactQA, who are skilled enough to impart necessary knowledge associated with API testing.
+To know more, you can get in touch with software testing company at ImpactQA, who are skilled enough to impart necessary knowledge associated with API testing.